minhdl93/Raspberry_pi_face_recognition/README.md

 # Fast-raspberry-pi-face-detection-and-recognition
-Raspberry pi face detection and recognition with face rotational invariance
+Raspberry pi face detection and recognition with face rotational invariance based on Haar cascade and local binary pattern approach

 If you have just set up the raspberry and the camera.
 Then please follow this [**tutorials**](http://www.pyimagesearch.com/2016/04/18/install-guide-raspberry-pi-3-raspbian-jessie-opencv-3/) for installing opencv and python.
 That a very good starting point.